unitystation/unitystation-wiki/tools/craftableLister/readMe.md

 \*by craftable i mean it has no ingredients, but can still be found in the game (vendomat items, world items, items that can be spawned only by admins)

-## How do i get it working?
+### How do i get it working?

-### Prerequisites

-- You must have [node.js](https://nodejs.org/en/) installed.
-- You must have the [UnityStation](https://github.com/unitystation/unitystation) project cloned.

-### Running

-1. edit the foodRecipesListr and change this variable to point to the "UnityProject"! folder on your computer.
+1. edit the foodRecipesLister.js and change this variable to point to the "UnityProject"! folder on your computer.
    > var basePath = "C:/git/unitystation/UnityProject";
-2. Open a bash console in this folder, and run "node file.js"
+2. Open a bash console in the craftableLister folder (windows explorer, right click, Git Bash Here )
 3. Run this command "node foodRecipeLister.js"

-## The how (this is the ugly part)

-1. crawl the scriptableObjects folder.
-Search all files and extract the output guid (this points to a prefab)
-2. crawl the prefab folder. map each prefab guid to an object with the following props: name, spriteId, nutritionLevel, initialDescription
-3. crawl the textures folder. map each guid to it's .png file
-4. put them all together.
+## Drinks Lister

+It will output:

+- a "drinks.txt" file containing all the drinks that can be crafted
+- a "simpleReagents.txt" file containinng all the simple reagents (juice, simple alcohol from machines)

+### How do i get it working?

+1. edit the drinksRecipeLister.js and change this variable to point to the "UnityProject"! folder on your computer.
+   > var basePath = "C:/git/unitystation/UnityProject";
+2. Open a bash console in the craftableLister folder (windows explorer, right click, Git Bash Here )
+3. Run this command "node drinksRecipeLister.js"